-When Julian was a toddler, entertaining him in the afternoon is best done outside.
-Inside he is totally crabby from about 3 to 6 pm.
-I’ve discovered things he likes and have been lazy enough to just put them all in the backyard at once so that he can roam from activity to activity over the course of an hour.
-It works so well that I have invited other people to bring their babies over to enjoy our backyard festival.
+When Julian was a toddler, entertaining him in the afternoon was best done outside.
+Inside he was totally crabby from about 3 to 6 pm.
+I discovered outdoor toys and activities that kept him busy, and was lazy enough to just put them all in the backyard at once so that he could roam from activity to activity over the course of an hour.
+It worked so well that I have invited other people to bring their babies over to enjoy our backyard festival.

 - The key to the party is water.
 I have had enormous success entertaining a little dude as young as 10 months with a large plastic mixing bowl full of water and some measuring cups or spoons.
-That’s Station One.
+That’s the first station.

 - If you like the tunnel idea, or already have one, kick it up a notch with a tent.
 We have one that is made for kids for this crawling around purpose.
 You might have a real tent that you don’t use too often.
 If so, consider setting it up in the backyard and leaving it for a few weeks of summer fun.
 The one in this picture pops open with no effort and collapses down to store against the wall in your garage.
 My eight-year old still uses it.

-- For true toddlers (18 mos or so), chalk is a lot of fun.
+- For older toddlers, chalk is a lot of fun.
 It costs around a dollar for a box.
 Pour a pitcher of water over the drawings to erase.
 Julian likes this part just as much as the scribbling.
 Crayola has made all sorts of variations on chalk with kits that promise to be 3-D, glittery, and other advancements, but I have found those are usually disappointing.
 Stick with plain old sidewalk chalk.

 What do you get the most use out of in your backyard?